gaorongchao/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 * We named the Component's controller like we did with `controllerAs`
 * We copied the same controller code into`controller`

-> In Angular 1.5 there is a new `component` object that is shorter then the `directive` syntax
+> In Angular 1.5 there is a new `component` object that is shorter than the `directive` syntax

 Now let's create our Component's HTML in a new file we places in the `templateUrl`: